alec202/chessProject/README.md

 # chessProject
-A chess game written in Python.
+A chess game written in Python with an AI that will play against you :)